danielsidev/estudosAndroid/README.md

 * Has a activity to show the detail of published with your author
 * Has a model to published
 * Has a class/lib / jar to work images from url -> AQuery
 * Has a class to pagination of the Dribbble.
-Popular Publications.
+Most  Popular Publications.